Verycuteabbey/Algorithms/README.md

 ### Extra Properties (**NOT RECOMMENTED**)
 **If given a empty table will enable default argument's setting**

-Includes 3 arguments, they are "A", "P", "S", all are number
+Includes 2 arguments, they are "ElasticSpeed" and "BackDistance", all are number

-"A" and "P" is for style "Elastic", "S" is for style "Back"

-Higher "A" and "P", elastic tween effect will more quickly (looks like?)
+Smaller "ElasticSpeed" will let effect more quickly

-Higher "S", back tween effect will more stronger
+Higher "BackDistance" will let effect more farther
 # End
 Thank you for using algorithms, we are trying to let this algorithm's experience get more better!